Click here for:

 Drummer Chaz Draper joined McDonough in Off Beat in 2002, with “A Rose for Two” being their first public duo performance, recorded live at the new Weber Music Hall on the Duluth Campus of the University of Minnesota and broadcast live on KUMD Radio.
 It includes A Rose for Two in 5/4, based on melodies written by children with disabilities using Fingersteps software developed by drummer Danny Moffatt.
 McDonough’s daughter Rosie wrote the A section melody, Moffatt’s children Patrick and Jennifer wrote the B section melody, and McDonough layered them over shifting minor harmonies and 5/4 meter.

-On this demo, Larry McDonough and his 5 piece group, Off Beat, perform his new arrangements, titled Off Beat: Jazz Classics in New Meters.
+Larry McDonough and his first group, Off Beat, performed arrangements, titled Off Beat: Jazz Classics in New Meters.
 McDonough has taken jazz classics and put them into different time signatures, changing the rythmn and feel of the tunes.
 Off Beat's maiden voyage was broadcast live on Cooking at the Dakota on Jazz88, KBEM 88.5 FM Radio on July 30, 2001.
 Selections include Cantaloupe Island in 7/4 (Hancock), Small Steps (McDonough), Adagio for Strings (Barber), Linus and Lucy (Guaraldi), and Take the 5A Train in 5/4 (Ellington).